 Even better: we call these 4 chunks etypes (short for “event types”).

-It’s typical for log management software to keep a list of well-known prefix formats, and require you to create parsing expressions for others.
+The prefix of a log line usually contains a timestamp, a severity and such things as a process name and PID.
+It’s typical for log management software to keep a pre-defined list of well-known prefix formats, and require you to create parsing expressions for other custom ones.
 We don’t do that.
-Instead, we learn the prefixes associated with a log file or stream ourselves.
-We’ll try to guess at good names, but you can always override them.
+Instead, we automatically learn the prefixes associated with a log file or stream ourselves.
+We’ll try to guess at good names for them too, but you can always override them.

-The more exciting part comes next: determining the etype (“event type”) which is made up of a name, structure, and evars (“event variables”).
+Determining the etype (“event type”) is the more exciting part.
+Etypes are made up of a name, structure, and evars (“event variables”).
 We learn the evar names and types from the body of the event and the prefix.

-Let’s step through the above four chunks of log text, one etype at a time:
+Let’s demonstrate this by stepping through the above four chunks of log text, one etype at a time:

-The first etype: look at those yummy stats in the two rightmost columns.
+The name of the etype "axr_statsd_wait_ms_errors", is derived from the fixed text in the log line.
+Look at those yummy stats in the two rightmost columns.
 One flavor of anomaly detection is looking for features in timeseries like these.
 We call the columns, such as “fun” and “wait_ms”, evars.

-The second etype: note that we type every evar.
+The second etype: note that we give a type to every evar.